What is biodiversity

 Why biodiversity matters

 Ecological, economic and social values of biodiversity are all vital to economic growth, job creation and technical development.
-Fishing and seafood industries, for example, are largely dependent on natural ecological systems for productivity.

-Biodiversity across land and sea
+Biodiversity challenges across land and sea

 Ecosystems services